A Low-Key Lab In Lee’s Summit Says It Has Developed A Rapid Test For The New Coronavirus

 Viracor Eurofins, which was founded in 1983, says it's capable of performing more than 1,000 tests per day and returning results the same day.
 The test will allow clinicians to expand testing to patients who currently don't meet the eligibility criteria for public laboratory testing established by the Centers for Disease Control and Prevention.

-“This is a molecular test that detects part of the virus’ genome,” said Steve Kleiboecker, the company’s vice president of research and development.
+“This is a molecular test that detects part of the virus’ genome,” said Steve Kleiboeker, the company’s vice president of research and development.

 The test is done with chemicals and reagents – compounds used to detect other substances – which allows it to be performed in a short period of time.

-“There is no waiting for the virus to grow in a culture or something like that,” Kleiboecker said.
+“There is no waiting for the virus to grow in a culture or something like that,” Kleiboeker said.
 “It’s a very rapid process.”

 Although Viracor's test has yet to be approved by the Food and Drug Administration, the company is certified by the CLIA, or Clinical Laboratory Improvement Amendments, which sets standards for clinical laboratory testing.
 With that certification, the lab can proceed to perform the tests and then send the data to the FDA for review.